TOMToolkit/make-tom/README.md

 # make-tom

 `make-tom-sh` is a shell script for creating a TOM Toolkit-based TOM in a virtual environment.
-It's useful both as a way to spin up and "out-of-the-box" TOM for evaluation and as a reference for how to create a TOM for further customization and development.
+It's useful both as a way to spin up an "out-of-the-box" TOM for evaluation and as a reference for how to create a TOM for further customization and development.

 ## Usage
 ```bash